Activision Blizzard sued for wrongful death by family of employee who killed herself

 According to the lawsuit, Activision Blizzard then refused to turn over to police Moynihan’s company-issued laptop, said that her cellphone had been “wiped,” and also refused to give them access to Restituito’s laptop or cellphone.

 The Anaheim Police Department has refused to disclose reports concerning Moynihan’s death to The Post.
-An autopsy report released by the Orange County Sheriff-Coroner showed that Moynihan’s death was determined to be a suicide via “ligature hanging.”
+An autopsy report released by the Orange County Sheriff-Coroner showed that Moynihan’s death was determined to be a suicide.

 An Activision Blizzard spokesperson declined to respond directly to the allegations in the lawsuit, instead saying in a statement that the company is “deeply saddened by the tragic death of Ms. Moynihan, who was a valued member of the company.
 We will address the complaint through the legal process as appropriate, and out of respect for the family we have no further comment at this time.”

 The lawsuit by Moynihan’s family adds to a growing scandal over sexual harassment and discrimination which has enveloped Activision Blizzard since last year.
-It’s one of the world’s biggest gaming companies, with nearly 10,000 employees producing hit franchises like “Call of Duty” and “World of Warcraft,” but it’s arranged sale to Microsoft stunned the industry and followed a series of allegations against the company.
+It’s one of the world’s biggest gaming companies, with nearly 10,000 employees producing hit franchises like “Call of Duty” and “World of Warcraft,” but its arranged sale to Microsoft stunned the industry and followed a series of allegations against the company.

-Following the filing of the DFEH lawsuit, which alleged a “frat boy culture” at the company, the Wall Street Journal reported in November that Kotick failed to inform its board of directors about incidents of sexual harassment.
-The company has for decades been helmed by Bobby Kotick, a pugnacious magnate with a reputation for big profits leaving behind a trail of aggrieved employees.
-Kotick is expected to resign when the sale to Microsoft closes next year.
+Following the filing of the DFEH lawsuit, which alleged a “frat boy culture” at the company, the Wall Street Journal reported in November that CEO Bobby Kotick failed to inform its board of directors about incidents of sexual harassment.
+Kotick, a pugnacious magnate with a reputation for big profits leaving behind a trail of aggrieved employees, is expected to resign when the sale to Microsoft closes next year.

-Activision Blizzard is also currently under investigation by the U.S. Securities and Exchange Commission over its handling of allegations of sexual harassment and gender-based discrimination, and the company was sued last year for alleged worker intimidation and union busting.
+Activision Blizzard is also currently under investigation by the U.S. Securities and Exchange Commission over its handling of allegations of sexual harassment and gender-based discrimination, and the company was sued last year for alleged worker intimidation and union-busting.

+According to her parents’ lawsuit, Moynihan, a Massachusetts native and licensed certified public accountant, had worked at Activision Blizzard since 2011.
+During the corporate retreat on the early morning of April 27, 2017, the suit claims, Moynihan spoke with Restituito in the lobby of the Grand Californian.
+According to the suit, Restituito then texted her: “Please don’t do that.
+Not tonight.
+Think about it and make your decision when your mind is clear.”

+Moynihan died in her hotel room roughly a half-hour later, the suit claims.